About the Preservation Grants Program

-The Fox Theatre Institute Preservation Grant Program's goal is to award funding for historic theatres in the state of Georgia.
-Grants will be awarded to projects designed to provide significant economic and cultural impact to the communities they serve.
-Grant award winners will also receive operations expertise and guidance through seminars, and strategic planning fostering professional development.
+The Fox Theatre Institute Grant Program's goal is to award funding for historic theatres in the state of Georgia.
+Grant projects are considered and prioritized when they provide significant economic and cultural impact to the communities they serve.
+Since 2008, the Fox Theatre has awarded $3.2 million in financial assistance to historic theatres in Georgia and the Southeast.
+Once awarded, our grantees may also receive operations expertise and guidance through seminars and other professional development opportunities.

 Applications should emphasize the following: